ChiffX/gpu-stock-scraper/README.md

 ### Optional customization
 1. Modify stores_to_check in scrape_canada_computers() and scrape_memory_express() to reflect your local stores
-2. If using Windows, you can uncomment "import winsound" and beep() in scraping_functions.py to get a beep sound when stock is detected.
-3. If you are receiving an error installing dotenv, try "pip3 install python-dotenv"
+2. If you are receiving an error installing dotenv, try "pip3 install python-dotenv"

 ## Project Next Steps
 * Add model-specific filtering (meanwhile, filter via website then update URL)
 * Use a more secure method (potentially oauth) for sending emails
 * Refine search_best_buy() to only return matches for select stores
-* Incorporate functioning beep noise for both Linux and Windows when stock is detected
 * Build a config file